AaronHarman/Tarnish/README.md

 - **huerotate \<degrees>** : Rotates the hue of the image by the given number of degrees.
 - **rgbreplace \<r> \<g> \<b>** : Takes in three hex-format colors for R, G, and B, and then replaces the RGB in the image with those three colors.
 You can think of it like developing a picture with different colors than red, green, and blue.
 - **colorize \<color>** : Takes in one hex-format color, then colors the whole image using that hue, matching the luminance as closely as possible.
+- **pallettize \<pallette image>** : Takes in a second image, from which it will pull out every color as a pallette.
+It will then apply this pallete to the original image, trying to match the original colors as closely as possible.
+Doing this with large pallettes will surely take unreasonable amounts of time.
 - **mosaic \<pieces>** : Generates a mosaic effect on the image, breaking it up into the given number of single-color cells.
 The cells are randomly positioned, so they should usually be placed pretty uniformly.
 The random distribution also means that if you get a result you do not like, you can call this again with the same number of pieces and get a different resulting image.

 There are 2 test commands that don't do anything particularly useful to an end user.